rossrochford/coding_assignments/2_power_simulator/README.md

 ##### Test webserver

 ```
-# connect with a websocket client to subscribe to updates
+# connect with a websocket client to subscribe to updates, you can install websocat here: https://github.com/vi/websocat
 $ websocat ws://127.0.0.1:5000/simulator-subscribe

 # run simulation